 The 1970s: American tech behemoth IBM entered the scene

 At their behest, the barcode and PoS successfully sped up the cash counter flow at Japanese and Western supermarkets—this time without straining the cashiers.
-For the next two decades, barcodes will be an indisputable piece of technology in the retail world.
+For the next two decades, barcodes would be an indisputable piece of technology in the retail world.

 Meanwhile, in Japan, Denso Wave, a manufacturing technology company, was one of the key players supplying integrated barcode systems, mainly to local industrial clients.
 But they also had a special project that was about to change retail history forever.